mbartnett/mbartnett/README.md

 # Howdy, I'm Michael Bartnett 👋

 I'm an experienced developer, designer, and strategist with a focus in the media, technology, and entertainment landscapes.
 I recently completed a full stack web development certification from the Univeristy of Texas at Austin.
-I'm skilled in front-end stack web development, graphic design, project management, and digital marketing.
+I'm skilled in front-end web development, graphic design, project management, and digital marketing.

 ## 🚀 Skills